mz256/ML_production/README.md

 # MLOps and deployment

-This is a collection of simple tests to learn MLOps tools and best practices.
+This is a collection of simple, bite-size projects to learn MLOps tools and best practices.